League-University/Phllama.so/README.md

 # Phllama.so - PHP Extension for Llama Models

-A PHP extension that combines ollama.cpp for model management and llama.cpp for fast inference.
+A PHP extension that combines ollama for model management and llama.cpp for fast inference.

 ## Features